josheinhorn/weird-science/README.md

    ...
 ```

-Note that the base implementation of each step handles Exceptions as well as sets the internal state of the Experiment to the current Step.
-This will be extracted out of the individual steps in the future so implementers do not need to worry about such inner workings.
+Note that the base implementation of handles Exceptions and tracking State, so implementers do not need to worry about the internal details.

 ## The Steps
 As you can see from the earlier example, there are a number of optional steps that users can define when using the out-of-the-box functionality.